institut-de-genomique/PelagomonasNitrogenMetabolism/Figure2/README.md

   dplyr::slice(1:10)
 top20_genes_2D
 ```
-## Figure E
+## Panels E and F
-Euler diagram of DEGs in RCC100.
+Euler diagram of DEGs in RCC100 and RCC697.
 The number of upregulated and downregulated genes is indicated.

+### Figure 2E
 ```{r}
 #subset results from DEG
 up_DEG_400 <-subset(as.data.frame(results_RCC100_400),log2FoldChange > 2 & padj < 0.01)